What is Blue Pride?

 Where can I park during orientation?

 During orientation please park in the lot of your student’s community hall.
-Once there, you can walk to Springs Student Center to check-in for orientation and your student can have his/her ID made.
-The student center is just a short walk from anywhere on campus.
+Once there, you can walk to MSY to check-in for orientation and your student can have his/her ID made.
+There will also be parking available at MSY/Templeton.

 Which banks are located in Laurens county?